 - A variety of source systems that are primarily structured data sources.

 - ETL and data warehousing are the primary integration use cases.

 - IT staff that multitasks in areas such as data integration, BI and operational systems is also limited.

 These enterprises may want to consider either data integration tools tied to the databases they already use -- i.e., Oracle or Microsoft -- or the products from Talend, Hitachi Vantara or Dell Boomi.
 These tools are cost-effective, considering SSIS comes bundled with SQL Server, and the open source versions of Talend or Pentaho provide more data integration capabilities than many smaller enterprises even need.
 Dell Boomi also offers a broad assortment of APIs and data integration functionality for many popular commercial software and public clouds.
 One caveat: Smaller enterprises should ensure that their IT department has sufficient expertise to utilize these tools effectively.

 Tools for small enterprises with limited integration needs

 These enterprises are primarily doing operational reporting directly from their source systems and aren't creating a data warehouse to integrate those source systems.
 Under these circumstances, these enterprises generally won't invest in data integration tools or IT skills.
-Instead, IT will rely on whatever is bundled with existing applications or do custom SQL coding.
+Instead, IT will rely on whatever integration functionality is bundled with existing applications or do custom SQL coding.
 Business users will rely on the reporting built into their operational applications and use spreadsheets to fill the gaps if they need data from multiple applications for reporting.